hujhax/austin-improv-wiki/Live TV Tuesdays -  Saved by the Bell.md

 ***Live TV Tuesdays: Saved by the Bell*** refers to the [[Live TV Tuesdays]] presentation of the [[Wikipedia - Saved by the Bell|*Saved by the Bell*]] epiodes [http://www.imdb.com/title/tt0794963 "Jessie's Song"] and [http://www.imdb.com/title/tt0695237 "The Zack Tapes"].

 ## Summary
 This was the first production in what became the "Teen Angst Tuesdays" and subsequently the "Live TV Tuesdays" series.
-At this time, this show was known only as "Staged by the Bell".
+At the time, this show was known only as "Staged by the Bell".

 [[The Institution Theater]] premiered with a four-week run in August, showing a staged version of "Jessie's Song".